 The Corporation is principally a mineral exploration and development company.
 Through its subsidiaries, the Corporation is currently involved in the exploration and development of mineral properties situated in two jurisdictions.
-In Minas Gerais State, Brazil, the construction and development of the Corporation's Riacho dos Machados gold project ("RDM" or the "Project") is nearing completion.
-In Romania, the Corporation is carrying out extensive exploration programs on three copper-gold porphyry systems referred to as Rovina, Colnic and Ciresata (collectively, the "Rovina Valley Project" or "RVP") and advancing them to the pre-feasibility stage.
+In Minas Gerais State, Brazil, the construction and development of the Corporation's Riacho dos Machados gold project ("RDM" or the "Project") was nearing completion at the end of 2013; however certain important material capital projects remain to be completed.
+In Romania, the Corporation has carried out extensive exploration programs on three copper-gold porphyry systems referred to as Rovina, Colnic and Ciresata (collectively, the "Rovina Valley Project" or "RVP") with a view to advancing them to the pre-feasibility stage.